South Park (video game)

-While the Nintendo 64 version's reception was fairly lukewarm, the PC and PlayStation versions of South Park were panned by critics.
-Acclaim later released South Park: Chef's Luv Shack in 1999 and South Park Rally in 2000.
+While the Nintendo 64 version reception was fairly indifferent, the PC and PlayStation versions of South Park received generally negative reviews.
+Acclaim later released two further games based on the series: South Park: Chef's Luv Shack in 1999 and South Park Rally in 2000, both of which received similar unfavorable reception.

 Gameplay

 South Park is a first-person shooter.
-The game's single-player mode places the player in control of one of the four main characters of South Park (Cartman, Kyle, Stan or Kenny).
-The player must defeat a variety of enemies using the various weapons found throughout each stage in order to reach the exit point at the end.
+The single player mode puts the player in control of one of the four main characters of South Park (Cartman, Kyle, Stan or Kenny).
+The player must defeat a variety of enemies using weapons found throughout each stage in order to reach the exit.

 In addition to completing levels, the player must also prevent large enemies in the stage (dubbed 'Tanks') from reaching the exit before they do.
 If they fail to do so, they will be forced to defend South Park from the 'Tanks' in a short minigame called the 'Penalty Round' after the stage.

 Multiplayer

 In Head-to-Head mode, the players select a level, characters, and game style (time-limited, damage limited, or unending).
 The Microsoft Windows version allows for online head-to-head play.

 In the PlayStation and Nintendo 64 versions, upon reaching select stages in single player mode, codes are revealed.
 These can then be input into the "Cheesy Poofs Decoder" to unlock additional characters for Head-to-Head play.
 All characters are unlocked in the Microsoft Windows version.

-In the Nintendo 64 version, player can choose between 20 characters and 17 multiplayer levels.
+In the Nintendo 64 version, the player can choose between 20 characters and 17 multiplayer levels, while on the PlayStation version, only two players can play and are limited to six multiplayer levels and 20 characters.
+The Microsoft Windows Version adds four new levels titled Mustard Block, Sartin Dippity!, Tabun Dance, and Soman Go!.
+Four extra characters were also added in the Microsoft Windows version: Shelly, Satan, Jesus, and Santa.

 Premise

-A mysterious comet is approaching the earth, described by the opening narration as a force of concentrated evil that no force of good can stand against.
+A mysterious comet is approaching the earth, described by the opening narration as a force of concentrated evil that no bastion of decency can stand against.
 As it comes closer, South Park is beset by enemies, including rabid mutant turkeys, deformed clones of the townsfolk, alien visitors, berserk robots, and sentient killer toys.
 Stan, Kyle, Cartman and Kenny hear about the dangers from Chef, and take up arms to investigate their sources and defend the town.

+Development

+Acclaim Entertainment announced in early 1998 that it had acquired the license to produce PC and console video games based on South Park, and anticipated that it would start releasing such games in 1999.